Safely navigate through some of the more common Vinyasa Flow transitions like knees down to Cobra or Chaturanga to Upward Facing Dog.

-The same grinding can happen in the transition between Warrior Three & Balancing Half Moon and between Balancing Half Moon & Standing Split - mostly because of gravity and the weight of the body bearing down on top of the femoral head.
+The same grinding can happen in the transition between Warrior Three and Half Moon and between Half Moon pose and Standing Splits - mostly because of gravity and the weight of the body bearing down on top of the femoral head.
 As before, these transitions can be made safer by either lifting the leg up before turning OR better yet, putting one or two hands on blocks to transfer/disperse the weight from solely being on one leg into either one leg/one hand or one leg/two hands.

 Remember though the inner workings of the hips...even with these stabilizing pauses in between postures you can still cause hip impingement.

 The last transition to be discussed in this article is that of backward bending postures into forward bending postures.
 Previously mentioned was the need for length in the spine versus depth in the spine during the faster, more dynamic flow portion of the practice where there is much forward bending immediately followed by much back bending.
 Later in your practice, after the body is heated and all the systems (cardiac, respiratory, lymphatic, etc) are effectively challenged by the yang portion of your practice, in order for muscles to sufficiently stretch, poses are held longer in the yin portion.
 Now it is time to cluster the backbends (bridge, wheel, bow, camel, full pigeon) in order to go deep into the body and release tension, pause & stabilize the spine, and then cluster the forward bends to go just as deep.